Guilherme774/Simple-Music-Player-React-Native/README.md

 👨‍💻 This project was made for study, and pratice.
 You can use it for study too or for any other reason :)

+📎 This GIT repository does not contain the expo and node folders.

 👦 Thanky You!
 God Bleese you.